-HOLY CROSS PRIMARY SCHOOL Situated in Govanhill, on the south side of Glasgow, Holy Cross Primary is a denominational school, which currently caters for 509 children, with 17 classes covering all primary years from Primary I - Primary 7 on a co-educational basis.
+HOLY CROSS PRIMARY SCHOOL

+Situated in Govanhill, on the south side of Glasgow, Holy Cross Primary is a denominational school, which currently caters for 582 children, with 20 classes covering all primary years from Primary I - Primary 7 on a co-educational basis.

 The School has the capacity to cater for 599 children (parents/carers should note that the operational capacity of the school may vary, dependent upon the number of children at each stage and on the way the classes are organised).

 The school is a three storey red sandstone building of the central well design, which was popular in the Edwardian era.

-The additional space that currently exists within the school building provides rooms for music, a reference library, an EAL base, a general purpose room and active learning rooms for infants and juniors/seniors.
-OUR SCHOOL NAME Our school is named after the Holy Cross of Jesus.
+OUR SCHOOL NAME

+Our school is named after the Holy Cross of Jesus.
 Many years after the Crucifixion, the Emperor Hadrian ordered that Calvary should be hidden away and this was done with a great terrace of stone a hundred feet long which covered the place.
 This meant that for hundreds of years the cross of Jesus was lost.
 St. Helen, a British Princess, who became Empress of Rome through marriage, was concerned about finding the cross.
 At eighty years of age she went to Jerusalem to search for it and ordered that the terrace, built in the time of Hadrian, should be destroyed.
 Underneath, she discovered three crosses together.
 The Cross of Jesus was identified when a sick woman was instantly cured by touching it.
+Helen's son Constantine, became a Christian through his it.
 Helen's son Constantine, became a Christian through his mother's example and was the first Christian Leader in the world.